Page Contents

 The home loan can be taken from a bank or NBFC (Non-Banking Financial Company) for developing the property until it is ready for possession.

-After the builder hands over the keys to the property, the bank begins collecting usual EMIs, which comprise both the principal and interest amount.
+After the builder hands over the keys to the property, the bank begins collecting the usual EMIs, which comprise both the principal and interest amount.

 Pre-EMI period for a property may vary as per the possession time or fixed tenure which is usually 2 to 3 years.
 The period also varies for different banks and the terms and conditions of the home loan.